Joiry/HSL_Carp/Part_01a.md

 Scratch is a special area where you can work with large files, but files are deleted after 21 days.
 Let's navigate there using the `cd` command, which stands for *change directory*.
-We'll dive in a slightly complicated command, it requires a few user specific substitutions:
+We'll dive in with a slightly complicated command, it requires a few user specific substitutions:

 ~~~
 cd /pine/scr/<a>/<b>/<onyen>